[Updated Post for 2025: Trends and Latest Research]

 With the growing acceptance and capability of self-serve options, most customers will attempt to solve their own issues before contacting customer service.
 That means that the types of requests customer service representatives receive are growing in complexity and emotion.

-Great CSRs love problem solving – the tougher the problem, the better!
-Sometimes it means getting creative and thinking outside of the box to get to arrive at a solution that will satisfy the customer, while other times, it requires tenacity and a willingness to stick with a problem until it is resolved.
+Great CSRs love problem-solving—the tougher the problem, the better!
+Sometimes, it means getting creative and thinking outside the box to arrive at a solution that will satisfy the customer, while other times, it requires tenacity and a willingness to stick with a problem until it is resolved.
 That means doing for the customer what they would do for themselves in the same situation.

-No one expects CSRs to be able to resolve every problem every time -- but customers do expect them to take ownership of finding someone or something that can.
-Often this comes down to the values of an organization and whether or not they are prepared to accept responsibility for resolving a customer’s issue fully or push responsibility back onto the customer.
+No one expects CSRs to be able to resolve every problem every time, but customers do expect them to take ownership of finding someone or something that can.
+Often, this comes down to an organization's values and whether or not it is prepared to accept responsibility for resolving a customer’s issue fully or push responsibility back onto the customer.
 The need for organizations to remove customer effort from problem-solving is key to customer loyalty.

 Why this skill is important: